Leslie Kuo decodes some of the funky signage on and around Karl Marx Allee…

 The side streets around Karl-Marx-Allee, itself rather quiet, may not be very flashy, but here and there, interesting sites and signs reward the attentive eye.
 On the large and somewhat unlovely Petersburgerstraße (called Bersarin Straße in East Germany), a scaffolding only partially hides a very old-fashioned clothing store, which seems to be from another time.

-The three-dimensionally molded lettering over its awnings is swooping and sassy.
+The three-dimensionally moulded lettering over its awnings is swooping and sassy.
 Here’s hoping it survives the renovations that appear to be underway.

 Nearby, across the street from the former slaughterhouses, this bar has an appropriately meaty theme: Eisbein Eck means ‘pickled pig-knuckle corner.’
 The Berliner Eckkneipe, or corner bar, is a dying breed in gentrifying neighborhoods like Friedrichshain, so it’s nice to see this one still going strong.